dkarell/dkarell.github.io/_pages/ai_for_social_science_methods.md

 I have compiled an initial reading list and created progamming-based activities for students.
 These are all works-in-progress.
 If you want to share ideas and/or comments about these materials, please feel free to send me an email.

 Much of the course's content builds on a special issue of *Sociological Methods & Research* that I co-guest-edited with Thomas Davidson (Rutgers University).
 The special issue can be found [here](https://journals.sagepub.com/toc/smra/54/3).
-Hridhay Suresh (Yale University) assisted with the initial development of the activities.
+The course's development is supported by Yale's [Poorvu Center for Teaching and Learning](https://poorvucenter.yale.edu/) and Hridhay Suresh (Yale University) assisted with the initial construction of the activities.

 ### Activities